-If not eligible, Board issues (written or electronic) determination to customer and ends the process.
+If not eligible, Board issues determination to customer from the child care case management system and ends the process.

-If eligible, Board issues (written or electronic) eligibility notification and supporting documents to customer.
+If eligible, Board issues eligibility notification from the child care case management system.

 Customer selects provider and 12 months of services begins; end process